stakater/kubestackplus-docs/content/about/service-definition.md

 ## SonarQube

 SAAP integrates with SonarQube for robust code quality analysis and security scanning.
 This tool is exclusively for applications deployed on SAAP, ensuring high standards of code integrity and safety.

-## RHACS

-SAAP includes Red Hat Advanced Cluster Security (RHACS) for robust security management.
-It ensures comprehensive build and runtime security for applications.
-RHACS is essential for maintaining a secure Kubernetes environment.

 ## Descheduler